This post includes affiliate links.

-Let’s start with teaching how to crochet the thermal stitch (general tutorial).
-The video below is a very clear explanation if you don’t understand the tutorial and pictures below.
+Let’s start with teaching how to crochet the thermal stitch.
+The video above is far more detailed and provides a very clear explanation if you don’t understand the written tutorial and pictures below.

 1. Make a chain in the length needed and crochet 1 row of single crochet (in the back hum of the chains!), chain 1